00:00-00:05

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-Narrator: The Taltz psoriatic arthritis registration trials are SPIRIT-P1 and SPIRIT-P2.
+Dr. Mark Jackson: The Taltz psoriatic arthritis registration trials are SPIRIT-P1 and SPIRIT-P2.
 These were phase 3, randomized, double-blind, placebo-controlled trials.
 Patients in SPIRIT-P1 were biologic-naive.
 Patients in SPIRIT-P2 were TNF inhibitor experienced, having had an inadequate response and/or intolerance to 1 or 2 prior TNF inhibitors.
 In both trials, the primary efficacy endpoint was the proportion of patients achieving an ACR20 response at week 24.
 SPIRIT-P1 included an active reference arm of Humira 40 mg every 2 weeks.
 The study was not designed to test the noninferiority or superiority of Taltz against Humira.

 Caption: Robust Clinical Trial Profile in PsA1,14-17